jonzingale/Haskell/NumberTheory/discrete_dynamics/docs/syntactic_category.md

 where:
 - ε relates a model of models to it's prototype model.
 Game of Life written in Game of Life, for instance.

-- η provides the idea of a cat, say, that is, it provides a minimal universal model which can interpret all repetitions.
+- η: Let T be a theory of computation that is *wrapped* in the context as a __generic or universal__ computer, Con(T).
+Arrows from Con(T) to another model of computation, Game of Life say, are interpretations such as Conway's original interpretation (gates built with Gosper gliders). η then gives the unique way the theory of computation T is logically given in the theory of Game of Life.

-- w ~ Con∘Lang: Subcategory of generic models
+- w ~ Con∘Lang: Subcategory of generic models?